jhanink/aetv/obs-dp-scores-overview.md

 # OBS/DP Tourney Naming Conventions

-Use the naming conventions for DP tourneys so that the table screens can locate the their scores using the codified URL mappings.
+Use the naming conventions for DP tourneys so that OBS can locate table scores using the codified URL mappings.

 2-step instructions are provided in the spreadsheet.